genekellyjr/LOTR-Subs/README.md

 *Also note that it's possible to adjust the time stamps of the combined .srt file's 2nd disc subtitles to align to your combined timing. (hint: put an empty subtitle that ends 24 ms before the time you want to align to, then paste in disc 2 subtitles so they're timed right)*

 ### Color Correction & Combine
-**If you color correct and encode to H.265 10-bit you need to manually trim (`After frame/field numbers` 151969 (d1) and 48 (d2)) then merge with ffmpeg https://trac.ffmpeg.org/wiki/Concatenate, MKVToolNix makes the 2nd part jittery otherwise.**
 #### Color Correct
 This is needed since the colors in FOTR are abs bjorked.